learningcoding-pixel/tp/docs/UserGuide.md

 Format: `delete i/TEAM_INDEX si/SESSION_INDEX`

 Examples:
-* `deletesession i/1 si/1` returns
+* `deletesession i/1 si/1` deletes the 1st session from the team at index 1
-  Deleted session: Start Date & Time: 21 September 2025 17:00, End Date & Time: 21 September 2025 18:00, Location: park From team: StarTeam

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the RelayCoach app.

 Format: `clear`